 If you’re not used to pronouncing Korean names it’s best to brush up on that before diving in with a name of your own!
 And that means learning to read the Korean alphabet.
 It takes about 1 hour, and you will be able to pronounce names in Korean correctly.

 You can also estimate their pronunciation by writing them out in English.
-The next section below will show you how to change South Korean names to English letters.
+The next section below will show you how to change names in Korean to English letters.

 How to Write Korean Names in English